Sega Superstars Tennis: Reception

+The game's character roster was also unanimously praised for its diversity and representation of well-received Sega characters and their unique abilities.
+The additions of Ulala, AiAi, NiGHTS, Gum, and Shadow are often noted as some of Sega Superstars Tennis' more fan-appealed characters, and received commendation for their additions to the sports title.
+Eurogamer praised the Xbox 360 version for its fan service, specifically for its tennis courts and characters.
+Ryan Geddes for IGN commented on the overall character selection, citing it as one of the game's highlights, further praising the character's special abilities as amusing but rather useless, writing: "One of Superstars' calling cards is its Superstar State function, which, when activated, allows the characters to turn into even zanier versions of themselves (Sonic becomes a super-fast Super Sonic, for example).
+Practically, though, most Superstar powers are fairly useless against AI players, and the ones that do actual damage to your opponent are extremely annoying to play against in one-on-one matches."
+Matt Casamassina, also for IGN, also praised the "colorful" characters and mascots in the Wii version of the game.

-Though it was praised for its multiplayer and enjoyable gameplay, the lack of graphical detail and online support was criticized.
-Eurogamer praised the Xbox 360 version for its fan service.
+Though it was praised for its multiplayer and enjoyable gameplay, the Wii version of the game was criticized for its lack of graphical detail and online support.
 Official Nintendo Magazine reviewed the Wii version, saying that it had great gameplay and fun minigames and was enjoyable in multiplayer.
 However, the game just missed out on a Gold Award (which is given to games that score 90% or higher in their reviews) due to the lack to Nintendo Wi-Fi support and blasted Sega for the omission due to Wi-Fi being supported on the Xbox and PS3, commenting that as Nintendo Wi-Fi had already proven its capabilities with other games, it appeared that Sega simply couldn't be bothered to include it.
 IGN called the Wii version "a tennis game that should have been better than it is."
 They criticized the lack of detail in the graphics, the muffled sound effects, simplistic gameplay, and the lack of an online mode, which is present in the PlayStation 3 and Xbox 360 versions.